linkerd/gsoc/rfc/2020/conformance-validation/mayankshah1607/rfc.md

 Users shall also be allowed to run these tests without having to depend on Sonobuoy.
 Much like the [Kubernetes conformance validation process](https://github.com/kubernetes/kubernetes/tree/master/cluster/images/conformance) we can provide a yaml configuration file that can be used to run a pod that runs these tests on the cluster.
 This yaml configuration file is responsible for setting up things like namespace, service account, ClusterRoleBindings, the test runner pod, etc. ([See example](https://github.com/kubernetes/kubernetes/tree/master/cluster/images/conformance))

 ### Test Configuration
 The conformance test suite proposed in this project shall be made customizable as per the users’ preferences, which they may mention in a .yaml file.
+Such an approach not only enhances user experience but can also give the testers greater insights on their cluster and Linkerd.

 This configuration file shall be unmarshalled into an object during runtime so that tests may read the desired properties from it and can run accordingly.
 This feature gives users the flexibility of running tests according to their preference.
 Proposed structure :
 ```yaml
 installOptions:
     bools: <array>